Every woman has the right to informed consent

 • 2020 Baroness Cumberlege was asked to Chair an Independent Medicines and Medical Devices Safety Review, which concluded there was an association between HPTs/Primodos and adverse effects.
 The Report, published on 8th July 2020, concluded that Primodos should have been removed from the Market in 1967, immediately after the publication of Dr. Gal's Study

-• 2023 After which, 26th May, Mrs. Justice Yip approved judgement (via email and the National Archives) in favour of the defendants, Bayer Pharma AG and the UK Government - to strike out our claims out.
-Our lack of funding was also a factor in the decision to prevent our case proceeding, which is why we need your help.
-We have the evidence but we need our day in Court to present it.
+• 2023 Our legal action at the Royal Courts of Justice began 2nd May at a court hearing that ran for four days.
+On the 26th May, Mrs. Justice Yip approved judgement in favour of the defendants, Bayer Pharma AG & Others and the UK Government - to strike our claims out.
+Our lack of funding was a contributing factor in the decision to prevent our case proceeding.

-Personal Stories - Have you been affected by Primodos?
+Have you been affected by Primodos?

 AB